MPI-Dortmund/cryolo/source/other/sparse.rst

 ATP Synthase
 ************

 I did the same with ATP synthase.
-The orginal training set had 1723 particle from 91 micrographs.
+The original training set had 1723 particle from 91 micrographs.
 The sparsely labeled training dataset used the same training images but only with 334 particles labeled from 91 micrographs.
 Here are examples: